sim1bet/sim1bet.github.io/_pages/publications.md

 * Betteti, S., Baggio, G., and Zampieri, S. (2024), ["_On the capacity of continuous-time Hopfield models_"](https://ieeexplore.ieee.org/document/10886497), 2024 63rd IEEE Conference on Decision and Control.

 # Pre-prints
+* Betteti S., and William R., and Alexander D., and Jorge C., and Francesco B. (2025). ["Competition, stability, and functionality in excitatory-inhibitory neural circuits"](https://arxiv.org/abs/2512.05252), arXiv.
 * Betteti S., and Bullo, F. (2025), ["Contraction and concentration of measures with applications to theoretical neuroscience"](https://arxiv.org/abs/2504.05666), arXiv.

 # Abstracts